breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

     app.use(passport.initialize());
     ```

-This initializes passport so the application understands that we are using it.
+This initializes passport so the application understands that we are using passport inside our application.

 ### 3. Connect Passport To Sessions